rimco-php/plugin/README.md

 ```

 ## Sample Extension

-Here's what a plugin extension looks like
+Here's what a plugin extension looks like.
+Intentionally both the filter and the action methods are called "test" to demonstrate that this is possible.
+Also you will find both types of method priorities used - the action using the ``\Rimco\Plugin\Extension::$priority`` property, and filter using the docBlock declaration.
 ```php
 class ProbaExtension extends \Rimco\Plugin\Extension
 {